The Tucson Barn Dance

 But wherever it was or whatever it might have been called - one could be sure of warm smiles, friendly faces, a well-tuned fiddle and some fine lively dancing!

-When: The evening of Saturday, October 22nd, 2011 there will be a social time at 6 with the Dance to commence at 7.
+When: The evening of Saturday, September 28th, 2013 there will be a social time at 6:30 with the Dance to commence at 7 and end about 10:30.

 Where: Tanque Verde Lutheran Church at 8625 E. Tanque Verde Rd. in Tucson